dombrant/100-days-of-code/r1-log.md

 ### R1D16 (January 19th, 2018)
 Didn't get any coding done today, but I read [this article](https://medium.freecodecamp.org/i-dropped-out-of-college-to-pursue-my-dreams-of-being-a-web-developer-and-designer-1abfecb44232) about a guy who left college to become a web developer.
 It was a fascinating story.
 He sounds very driven and of course, brilliant.

+### R1D17 (January 20th, 2018)
+Almost done with the Codecademy Python course.
+I finished another section on classes.
+It's nice getting more experience with OOP, even though Python's syntax feels a little odd compared to how classes work in JavaScript.